Can You Buy a Home in NYC Without a Credit Check?

 • Absolute Auction: The property goes to the highest bidder—no matter how small the bid.
 Many different types of sellers—from banks to government entities—use this auction type.

-• Minimum Bid Auction: This sets a floor—i.e., minimum bid—in order for you to participate.
+• Minimum Bid Auction: This sets a floor—i.e., minimum bid—for you to participate.
 The minimum bid is published beforehand and announced at the start of the actual auction.

-• Reserve Auction: While there is a winning bid, the seller reserves the right to accept or reject the bid within a designated period of time.
-Usually this is because the seller (though unannounced) has a minimum bid in mind.
+• Reserve Auction: While there is a winning bid, the seller reserves the right to accept or reject the request within a designated period.
+Usually, this is because the seller (though unannounced) has a minimum bid in mind.

-Even if you have the winning bid, note that you’re still not out in the clear yet!
+Even if you have the winning bid, note that you’re still unclear!

 This will require cash, a check, or a money order.

-If you can’t pay right away, you’ll have to provide proof that you can do so—quickly.
+If you can’t pay immediately, you’ll have to prove that you can do so quickly.

 Failure to fulfill your bid may have long-term consequences—including being banned from future auctions.